-1. Community education efforts to increase early heart disease/stroke awareness and detection a.
+- 1. Community education efforts to increase early heart disease/stroke awareness and detection - 2.
+Increase at risk population screenings for heart disease.
+More specifically, initiatives include tracking number of referrals to cardiac rehabilitation services at CRHS, continue to partnership with outside physicians specializing in cardiology and vascular issues and a daily in-county presence from Wilmington Heart Associates. - a.
 Offer community education programs on topics related to heart disease and stroke awareness including cholesterol screenings, blood pressure checks and education related to preventative measures such as physical exercise and weight loss.
 Continue inclusion of screenings and education into current community programs, health fairs and community outreach events.
-CRHS has initiated participation in local health fairs in conjunction with the Columbus County Farmer's Market, G&G Healthcare, community screenings (see appendix) at churches and within the hospital.
+CRHS has initiated participation in local health fairs in conjunction with the Columbus County Farmer's Market, G&G Healthcare, community screenings at churches and within the hospital.
 There have been various screenings for vascular issues during the past year.
 We are now working with the Faith Community in Black Communities by offering Blood Pressure Checks at minority owned Barber Shops and Salons.
 We are also participating in health fairs and events across the county offering information on heart disease and related health issues.
 Columbus Regional Healthcare System employees are offered an annual wellness program that includes wellness labs, immunization compliance and identification of hypertension and other chronic illnesses.